How to buy property in Spain as a foreigner

 However, it’s important to note that US citizens are not able to stay indefinitely in Spain or elsewhere in the EU without applying for a visa.
 This means that if you’re buying a property to live in and intend to stay for more than 90 days in a 180 day period you’ll need to get permission.

-How to buy a home in Spain step by step
+How to buy a property in Spain: Step by step guide

 Buying a home in Spain is not wildly different to the process in the US.
 However, navigating a different country’s processes is never straightforward, so having local support and advice is recommended.